During the Week

 WEDNESDAY EVENING SMALL GROUP BIBLE STUDY

 Brent Greene, Interim Minister of Discipleship, will facilitate a study and discussion on selections from I and II Corinthians.
-Bring a friend and a meal if you like and join together for study and fellowship during most Wednesday evenings in February.
-We will begin Wednesday, February 5, at 6:00pm in the Ammons-Lolley Commons.
-Email Brent at email@example.com for more information or to sign up.
+Bring a friend and a meal if you like and join together for study and fellowship during most Wednesday evenings through March.
+We will meet in the first floor classroom next to the nursery.
+Email Brent at firstname.lastname@example.org for more information or to sign up.

 TUESDAY EVENING SMALL GROUP BOOK STUDY